hyperledger/fabric/docs/source/tutorial/commercial_paper.md

   `papercontract` was previously instantiated.

-*  `const contract = await network.getContract('papercontract', 'org.papernet.comm...');`
+*  `const contract = await network.getContract('papercontract');`

-  This statement gives the application addressability to smart contract defined by the namespace `org.papernet.commercialpaper` within `papercontract`.
-Once an application has issued getContract, it can submit any transaction implemented within it.
+  This statement gives the application access to the `papercontract` chaincode.
+  Once an application has issued getContract, it can submit to any smart contract transaction implemented within the chaincode.

 * `const issueResponse = await contract.submitTransaction('issue', 'MagnetoCorp', '00001'...);`